Sauko22/Racing-Car/README.md

 Y - Add 100 as timer(easy mode)

 ### Radio
-You can choose between some of the hottests hits of the world.
+You can choose between some of the hottests hits in the world.
 Press 1-8 to listen.
 I don't own the music presented in this game.

 1- Gotta go fast - https://www.youtube.com/watch?v=VTHsOSGJHN0